lucasvtiradentes/esports-notifier/README.md

   },
   settings: {
     notifyOnlyAboutTodayGames: true,             // if 'false' it will alse send email in case of matchs of favorite teams in the next days
-    strictTeamComparasion: false,                // if 'true' the name of the teams must be exact in all the matches source sites
+    strictTeamComparasion: true,                 // if 'true' the name of the teams must be exact in all the matches source sites
-    maintanceMode: false,                        // development option dont need to change
+    maintanceMode: false,                        // development option, dont need to change
-    loopFunction: 'checkTodayGames'              // development option dont need to change }
+    loopFunction: 'checkTodayGames'              // development option, dont need to change }
 };